 - The relationship a child has with his or her siblings and other relatives

-- Each parent’s involvement with alcohol, drugs, criminal charges or other negative behavior
+- Each parent’s involvement with alcohol, drugs, criminal charges or other negative behaviors

-These factors, along with many others, are designed to help a judge determine which parent is best able and responsible to care for their child.
+These factors, along with other relevant details, help a judge determine which parent or combination of parents is best able to care for the child.
 Judges are called on to make these decisions when the parents cannot reach custody and visitation agreements.
 The judge’s focus is always on the child’s best interests, not on the parent’s wishes.

 The Legal System Recognizes The Bond Between Grandparents And Their Grandchildren

 Grandparents do not have the same rights as parents.
 Our legal system recognizes the custody and visitation rights of grandparents in limited circumstances.
-If a child’s parents live together and they decide they do not want their child to have a relationship with a grandparent, the law will almost always support the parents.
+If a child’s parents decide they do not want their child to have a relationship with a grandparent, the law will almost always support the parents.

-In cases where the parents either never married or are divorced, grandparents may seek partial custody or visitation.
+In cases where the parents do not live together and do not agree on whether the grandparents should see the child, grandparents may seek partial custody or visitation.
 If you want a court order guaranteeing your right to see your grandchildren, you will have to prove:

-- The request for partial custody or visitation will not interfere with the parent-child relationship; and
+- The request for partial custody or visitation will not interfere with the parent-child relationship